wp-plugins/list-related-attachments-widget/readme.txt

 == Screenshots ==

-1. This screen shot shows the available options of the `List Related Attachments` including widget title, count and type of attachments to display.
+1. Screen shot screenshot-1.png shows the available options of the `List Related Attachments` including widget title, count and type of attachments to display.

 == Changelog ==